 Norges Bank Investment Management uses external investment managers to handle parts of the portfolio.
 Norges Bank Investment Management awards management mandates to organisations with expertise in clearly defined sectors and/or regions.
-The fund's externally managed equity mandates had assets under management worth 451 billion Norwegian kroner at the end of 2017.
-This is equivalent to around 8 percent of the composite's total value.
-There were a total of 92 external equity mandates managed by 81 different investment managers as at year-end 2017.
+The fund's externally managed equity mandates had assets under management worth 322 billion kroner at the end of 2018.
+This was equivalent to 6.0 percent of the composite's total value.
+There were a total of 81 external equity mandates managed by 70 different investment managers as at year-end 2018.
+The graph below shows the value of externally managed assets in the composite at each year-end since inception as well as its share of the composite's net asset value.
 The complete list of organisations managing equity assets on behalf of Norges Bank Investment Management is available on our website www.nbim.no.